Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "Indeed.
 My goal is to capture the artificial Blade... and track down the criminals behind its actions.
 And from what you just told me, those I seek... likely have Tora's father held captive.
 Would you not say our interests align?"

-Rex thought for a while, "Uhhhh, I guess so?"
+Rex couldn't find flaw in her logic, "Uhhhh, I guess so?"

-Mythra saw the ups, "Well, it's definitely better to have her working **with** us... than against us.
+Mythra saw the upsides, "Well, it's definitely better to have her working **with** us... than against us.
 We shouldn't take the power of Brighid, _Jewel of the Empire, too lightly._ If she went all out on me, even I wouldn't be able to hold back.
 And then... **we'd burn** this place to the ground."
 Tora and Poppi fluttered with fear.

 "I am honored... that the Aegis herself- thinks so highly of me."

 "You may not remember it, but...
-I've faced you a few times before. **Let's just say**... _it wasn't easy._" she commented, feeling queasy.
+I've faced you a few times before. **Let's just say**... _it wasn't easy._" she commented queasily.

 Rex was surprised, "**Ohhhh, really?**"

 "**But**- that's a story for another time.
 What do you say, guys?"

-Nia: "I can't deny I'd rather avoid making an enemy of them."
-Dromarch, Tora, and Poppi agreed.
+Nia agreed, "I can't deny I'd rather avoid making an enemy of them."
+Dromarch, Tora, and Poppi nodded.

 Rex replied back, "**All right, then!
 So**, from this moment on I suppose we're allies!"
 He walked forward and held out his hand.
 Mòrag took it and shook, witnessed by Niranira.